hmcts/cmc-security-scan/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.